A Multi-Omics Approach for Novel Drug Targets, Biomarkers and Risk Algorithms for Myocardial Infarction

 The causes of MI are highly complex, involving genetic, lifestyle, and environmental factors.
 Whilst much research effort has been invested in attempting to decipher these factors, clinical applications of findings are disappointingly few.

 We will harness four -omic datasets (whole genome, transcriptomic, metabolomic, and proteomic data) on 1000 highly phenotyped samples of the Maltese Acute Myocardial Infarction (MAMI) Study.
-These samples were collected from cases, controls, and relatives of cases (including 80 families) with meticulous attention to preanalytical variables.
+These were collected from cases, controls, and relatives of cases (including 80 families) with meticulous attention to preanalytical variables.

 Identification of Phenotypes

 We will identify intermediate phenotypes associated with the risk of MI and its associated risk factors.
-Using a combination of approaches, including:
+Using a combination of approaches including extreme phenotype and family-based approaches, we will identify variants that robustly influence these intermediate phenotypes.

 Potential Drug Targets

 The genes thus identified are potential drug targets that influence the risk of MI via an intermediate phenotype and are applicable across all populations.
-They will be validated through various approaches, including:
+They will be validated through various approaches including:

-• Computational analysis (using Mendelian randomization and 10-year follow-up data)
+1. Computational analysis (using Mendelian randomization and 10-year follow-up data)

-• Functional work that includes using zebrafish as an animal model
+2. Functional work that includes using zebrafish as an animal model

 Machine learning algorithms will be used to analyze the multi-layered data to identify novel biomarkers and risk algorithms, including polygenic risk scores, for early risk prediction in the clinic.